Ocean-Science-Analytics/PAMPortal/README.md

 ## Usage

-The most up-to-date working application is on the main branch.
+The most up-to-date working application is on the Public branch.
 Other branches are used for development purposes and may not be in working order.

 ------------------------------------------------------------------------